HUM 101. Forms and Ideas in Humanities (3)

 Examines the meaning and value of nature and the environment from a variety of ethical perspectives, including feminist and de-colonial perspectives.
 Questions can include: How should human beings relate to the natural world?
 How can we build sustainable interactions with the natural world?
 Do we have moral obligations toward non-human animals and other parts of nature?
 What do we owe to other beings, including future generations, with respect to the environment?
 In the face of catastrophic climate change, is it moral to procreate or to eat meat?
 (Available for General Education, C2 Humanities.)
 (Cross-listed with PHIL 240.)

 SUST 300.
 Interdisciplinary Perspectives on Sustainability (3)

+Prerequisite: Completion of the lower division writing requirement.
 This course uses an interdisciplinary approach to help students understand concepts of sustainability from multiple perspectives.
 Students will build skills to apply theories to real-world problems of sustainability, and develop the ability to apply sustainability principles and critical thinking skills to their personal and professional decision-making processes.
-(Available for General Education, Social Sciences.)
+(Available for General Education, D1 Social Sciences.)

 SUST 310.
 Best Practices in Sustainability (3)

+Prerequisite: Completion of the lower division writing requirement.
 In this course, students will learn current and best practices for planetary sustainability on an individual, institutional, regional and global level.
 Topics focus on reducing carbon emissions and pollution, and supporting a healthy and sustainable planet.
 These will include clean-energy technology, water conservation, agricultural-based strategies for sustainable farming, management and preservation of natural resources, natural building techniques and clean transportation systems.
-(Available for General Education, Lifelong Learning)
+(Available for General Education, E Lifelong Learning.)